netuoso/morphene_eos/README.md

 	- allows user to place a bid on auction
 	- minimum bid is 0.5000 EOS
 	- balance must be deposited to smart contract account prior to bidding
+	- each successful bid adds 10 seconds to the auctions end_time
 	- params:
 		- `username` - (type: name)
 		- `auction_id` - (type: uint64_t)